-The other need is to staff our group homes with married couples.
-It would be great to have some couples who have already reared their children consider serving as missionaries with MBCH.
+In the November issue of The Messenger, I told you about the on-going need we have to staff our group homes with married couples.
+It would be great to have some couples who have already reared their children consider serving as “missionaries” with MBCH.
 The pay would be in the range of $27,000 to $30,000 each with benefits.
 The couple does not even have to move.
 Since these positions work 7 days on – 7 days off, they can work one week in the group home and then can be in their own home one week.

 As always, I thank you for your faithfulness in your prayers and financial support and encourage you to continue to be an advocate for children and families in your home communities.
 It takes all of us joining hands together under the leadership and Lordship of our Savior to make a lasting difference in the lives of children, youth, and families.
 And together, we are impacting the lives of many for Him.

 May He receive all the honor and glory.